quicwg/base-drafts/draft-ietf-quic-transport.md

 new STREAM frames.
 Retransmission of data that has already been sent on STREAM frames is permitted.
 An endpoint MAY also send MAX_STREAM_DATA and RST_STREAM in this state.
-A stream immediately transitions to "half-closed (local)" if it is created with the UNI flag set.
+A stream immediately transitions to "half-closed (local)" if it is created when a STREAM frame with the UNI flag set is received.

 An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.